Skip to main content

 Press “Next”.

 In the last step, we will train the model.
-For this tutorial, we can keep both the Algorithm on “Auto” and the training time at 30 seconds.
+For this tutorial, we will use Maximum entropy as the ML model.
+Press the drop-down with “Algorithm” and change from the default “Auto” and scroll down until you find the Maximum Entropy (SDCA).
+We can let the training time be 30 seconds.

 Go to the “Classification” tab to see how well the trained model worked on the training set.